 If someone's life is at risk or they cannot be kept safe, call 999 or go to A&E.

-- Guided self-help – where a therapist supports you as you work through a self-help course in your own time, either using a workbook or an online course.
+- guided self-help – where a therapist coaches you as you work through a self-help course in your own time, either using a workbook or an online course

-- Counselling for depression – a type of counselling developed specially for people with depression.
+- counselling for depression – a type of counselling developed for people with depression

 Talking therapies are offered in different ways, including: